The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Background Theory

 where $\bo{M}$ is the monodromy matrix defined as,

-which is a matrix of differentials expressing how the time-evolved phase-space variables depend on the initial phase-space variables\cite{Irigoyen2006} This can be computed for each timestep and multiplied with the previous timestep matrices to obtain the monodromy matrix for the overall trajectory,\cite{Cook2023}
+which is a matrix of differentials expressing how the time-evolved phase-space variables depend on the initial phase-space variables.\cite{Irigoyen2006} This can be computed for each timestep and multiplied with the previous timestep matrices to obtain the monodromy matrix for the overall trajectory,\cite{Cook2023}

-For a split Hamiltonian system, $H = H_{1} + H_{2}$, the monodromy matrix is calculated for each timestep according to the algorithmic flow map.\cite{Leimkuhler2005, Cook2023} The MInt algorithm is the only known symplectic algorithm for the MMST Hamiltonian where the criteria in Eqn.~\eqref{symplecticity-eqn} is proven both algebraically and numerically.\cite{Cook2023, Church2018} We present the algebraic forms of the monodromy matrices for the MInt algorithm in Appendix~\ref{Monodromy Matrices}.
+For a split Hamiltonian system, $H = H_{1} + H_{2}$, the monodromy matrix is calculated for each timestep according to the algorithmic flow map.\cite{Leimkuhler2005, Cook2023} The MInt algorithm is the only known symplectic algorithm for the MMST Hamiltonian where the criteria in Eqn.~\eqref{symplecticity-eqn} is proven both algebraically and numerically.\cite{Cook2023, Church2018} The MInt algorithm monodromy matrices for one nuclear DoF are shown in Appendix~\ref{Monodromy Matrices} and generalisation to multiple nuclear DoF is in Ref.~[\!\citenum{Church2018}].